 When working on a Request, the DSAR owner can either fulfill or deny a Request to their data subject.
 Under GDPR, all denials must include a rational as well as for instructions on how to petition the denial to Data Authority and the right to seek a judicial remedy.

-When you complete a Request made by your Data subject, the status of the Request will be changed from In Progress to Resolved (Granted) or Resolved (Denied)
+When you fulfill a request made by your Data subject, the status of the Request will be changed from In Progress to Resolved (Granted) or Resolved (Denied)